 Get creative with tactics – This it the time to think outside of the box!
 For inspiration, consult Beautiful Trouble’s list of tactics, and submit to us your own.

-The first #coronasafe step to take, if you haven’t already done so, is to sign the Patients over Profits pledge.
+Another #coronasafe step to take, if you haven’t already done so, is to sign the Patients over Profits pledge.

 The Partnership for America’s Health Care Future, a corporate front group, is pumping millions of dollars into an all-out effort to defeat Medicare for All.
 Our allies at National Nurses United have started a campaign to break this link between money and politics by urging all candidates to sign a pledge that they will not take their dirty money.